rohitjanggid/Basic-python-project/README.md

 # Basic-python-project
-This is the same Python project that I made while learning Python.
+These are some basic Python projects that I created while learning Python.